Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: Conclusion

 \section{Conclusion}

-We propose LLM4EO that utilizes LLMs to enhance the optimization performance of EAs.
+We propose LLM4EO that utilizes LLM-driven online operator design to enhance the optimization performance of Evolutionary Algorithms (EAs).
 By leveraging prior knowledge of problem structures and heuristics, it construct high-quality gene selection strategies of operators.
 When population evolution stagnates, the LLM4EO perceives evolutionary states, analyzes operator limitations, and provides improvement suggestions.
 The resulting new operators are tailored to the current search stage and guide the EAs to explore potential neighborhoods.
-On the Brandimarte and Fattahi benchmarks for FJSP, LLM4EO outperforms other algorithms in most instances, demonstrating its superior performance.
-With the addition of LLM-driven meta-operators, algorithmic performance improves by at least 3\%, consistently accelerating population evolution and improving optimization quality, even under constrained iteration conditions.
-Furthermore, when the problem is extended from FJSP to DFJSP, LLM4EO still outperforms mainstream algorithms, showing its excellent generalization capability.
+On different FJSP benchmarks, LLM4EO outperforms other mainstream algorithms, demonstrating its superior performance.
+LLM-driven meta-operators consistently accelerate population evolution and enhance solution quality, even under limited iterations.